ines/course-starter-python/docs/index.md

 [http://0.0.0.0:8000/](http://0.0.0.0:8000/)

-## Setup without Docker

-This tutorial will describe the steps to create a complete initial "Starter Course" with zero customization.
-From here we will then change, edit and add files to complete your desired unique course.
+This should be the beginning of a functioning starter-course!

+Now that you have a website that is deploying on your local server, we can now begin the steps to customize it to your own taste.

+## Creating your website by Installing Dependencies

 ### Install Node